albertoparadisllop/PicrossSolver/readme.md

 ## Notes

 By default uses an algorithm, `Solver.SPINMEM` where the possibilities for each "bar" is stored in the Solver state, and filters according to those.
 The alternate algorithm, `Solver.SPIN` does the same but recalculates all of the bar possibilities given the constraints on each iteration, so its quite a bit slower.
 Just use `Solver.SPINMEM` if you dont mind the spaghetti code, and give `Solver.SPIN` a try if the other one fails for any reason.

+## Other

+Thanks to my friend Chalbus for getting convincing me to do this.
+Please [check them out on twitter](https://twitter.com/Chalbusoid). :D